Taylor Bay: Potcake from Paradise – A Tale of Love, Loss, and Renewal

 The story of Taylor Bay started on the island of Providenciales, in the Turks and Caicos Islands.
-She and her five Potcake littermates were tiny 2 week old pups with little chance of survival when they were pulled from the scrubby grass off the beach, but they were among the lucky ones rescued by the Potcake Foundation and TCSPCA.
-They received vet care, and were housed and fed with a chance to be adopted.
+She and her five Potcake littermates were tiny two-week old pups with little chance of survival when they were pulled from the scrubby grass off the beach, but they were among the lucky ones rescued by the Potcake Foundation and the Turks and Caicos SPCA (TCSPCA).
+They received excellent care from volunteer veterinarians, and they were housed and fed so they would have a chance to be adopted into a forever home.

-Potcakes are the indigenous mixed breed dogs of the Turks and Bahamas islands.
-Dogs were traditionally fed the hard chunks of residual rice, peas, fat, and meat from the bottom of a stew pot that’s been cooked over open flame.
-These hard chunks are called potcakes, and the dogs became known as Potcakes by association with their food.
+“Potcake” is the name for the indigenous mixed breed dogs of the British West Indies, Turks and Caicos, and The Bahamas Islands.
+Dogs in these countries were traditionally fed the hard chunks of residual rice, vegetables, and meat scraped from the bottom of a stew pot that’s been cooked over open flame.
+These hard chunks are called potcakes, and over time the dogs also became known as Potcakes by association.

-Taylor Bay’s trip from the tropical sun of Turks and Caicos to a Connecticut snowstorm really started as a conversation with Isis, our then seven-year old Golden Retriever.
+Taylor Bay’s trip from the tropical sun of Turks and Caicos to a Connecticut snowstorm really started as a conversation I had with Isis, our seven-year-old Golden Retriever.
 By “conversation,” I don’t mean the usual chatter that we humans inflict on our dogs as an antidote to our own loneliness and boredom; I mean a genuine conversation, in which Isis transmitted thoughts and images to me with a clarity and intensity that was startling, and disturbing.

-After finishing work late one night in January of 2011, I tiptoed into the bedroom, hoping to wake neither my wife nor Isis and our other Golden, four year old Ozzy.
-But while getting ready for bed, I felt an urgent mental tug from Isis that compelled me to go and lie down next to her.
-A rush of thoughts and images came to me from Isis.
-Of course it sounds insane, but the things coming into my head didn’t sound like my own thoughts, and the message was clear: Isis was afraid of dying.
+After finishing work late one night in January of 2011, I tiptoed into the bedroom, hoping to wake neither my wife nor Isis and our other Golden, Ozzy.
+But I felt an urgent mental tug from Isis that compelled me to go and lie down next to Isis.
+A rush of thoughts and images came to me from her.
+Of course, it sounds insane, but the things coming into my head didn’t sound like my own thoughts.
+But the message was clear: Isis was afraid of dying.
 I saw images of our departed dogs, Carly and Charlie.
-Isis had lived with both of them as they grew old, with everything that entailed, and eventually leaving us.
-She wanted NOTHING to do with the aging process and its embarrassing loss of mobility and control.
-And she was worried about all of us, especially her mate Ozzy.
+Isis had lived with both as they grew old, and she grieved with us when they passed on at 4 and 15 years old.
+I felt that she was telling me that she never wanted to grow old and suffer the embarrassing loss of mobility and control that she saw in Charlie and Carly.
+But she was also worried about all of us, especially her mate Ozzy.
 She didn’t want to let us all down by dying.

 This was craziness.
-Isis was a healthy seven year old with many great years ahead of her, right?
-So I tried to send out waves of formed thoughts and images, like pictures within clouds, pictures of happy things like swimming, chasing balls, romping with Ozzy and the kids; things I felt sure she had so much more of to experience.
+Isis was a healthy seven-year-old with many great years ahead of her, right?
+In response, I tried to send out waves of thoughts and images, pictures of happy activities like swimming, chasing balls, and romping with Ozzy and the kids.
+I felt sure that she was just worrying needlessly and had so much more of life to experience!

-Shortly after our late-night conversation, Isis started making an occasional scratchy sound in her throat, and after a few days of this, we took her to the vet.
-We found out that she had advanced cancer which had spread to her lungs and that there was little we could do for her.
-On one of her last nights, she rallied and played with Ozzy like old times, and I was optimistic.
-2 days later, Isis died in our arms while we laid with her on blankets covering the floor of the vet office.
+But shortly after this late-night “psychic conversation,” Isis started making a scratchy sound in her throat.
+After a few days of this, we took her to the vet.
+We were devastated to learn that Isis had advanced cancer which had spread to her lungs.
+The vet told us that there was little we could do for her except to monitor her closely and manage her pain.
+We took her to a veterinary oncologist, and she received two chemo treatments.
+On one of her last nights, she rallied and played with Ozzy like old times, and we were praying for a miracle.
+But two days later, Isis died in our arms while we laid with her on blankets covering the floor of the vet office.

-Months earlier, we had planned a first ever family vacation to Turks and Caicos, in part to celebrate my parents upcoming 60th Anniversary.
-That trip was now two weeks away, and we almost canceled, but it would have been selfish to do this to our children and parents.
-Isis would want us to go, we told each other.
+Months earlier, we had planned a first ever family vacation to Turks and Caicos in the Caribbean, in part to celebrate my parents upcoming 60th Anniversary.
+That trip was only two weeks away, and we thought seriously about canceling it.
+We couldn’t imagine celebrating and merriment at such a somber time in our lives.
+But cancelling the trip would have been selfish and disappoint our children and parents.
+Isis embraced the joy of life, and she would want us to go, we told each other.

 The British West Indies (BWI) and Turks and Caicos Islands